CDSL-EncryptedControl/CDSL/README.md

 - `integer_ctr` [9]: Provides algorithms for design of controllers having integer coefficients, a property that is required to implement linear dynamic controllers over encrypted data.
     - `stabilization`: Finds a stabilizing controller having integer coefficients for any given discrete-time LTI plant.
 (Section III of [9])
+    - `conversion`: Converts a pre-designed controller into one having integer coefficients while preserving the original closed-loop transfer function.
+(Section IV of [9])

 ---